 Why Age Matters When It Comes to Getting Pregnant

-The “Biological Clock” is an age-old joke, but it’s no laughing matter when you’re heading into your mid-to late 30s and beyond while trying to conceive a baby.
-While it may not seem fair, the truth is that age and fertility are 100% related.
-Women’s peak fertility years are during the roaring 20s, a time when most women are in the midst of continuing their education, starting their careers and experiencing all that life has to offer as they look for their future life mate.
+Age and fertility are 100% related.
+Although the timing might not be perfect, women’s peak fertility years are during their 20s, a time when most women are in the midst of continuing their education, starting their careers and experiencing all that life has to offer as they look for their future life mate.

 Trying To Get Pregnant?
 Don’t Ignore Your Biological Clock!

-Even though it might not seem fair, and you shouldn’t try to conceive a baby before you’re ready, it is important that women understand the role that age plays when it comes to getting pregnant.
+Even though you shouldn’t try to conceive a baby before you’re ready, it is important that women understand the role that age plays when it comes to getting pregnant.
 Consider that only a small percentage of women in their 20s have problems conceiving or are diagnosed with infertility, contrasted with the fact that about 60% of women in their 40s struggle with infertility.

 Here are some of the vital facts and statistics regarding female fertility by age bracket: